-Water-level responses during 2010 at the Hebgen Park well (fig. 5-3) were similar to those seen in prior years.
+Water-level responses during 2012 at the Hebgen Park well (fig. 5-3) were similar to those seen in prior years, although the magnitude of the increases were much smaller than previous years.
 Water levels began to rise during the late spring and continue through the fall, which coincides with both summer precipitation and lawn watering of the park grass.
 Precipitation, or the lack of, does not appear to influence water levels once they begin to rise in the spring.
 Since the water-level rise extends into the fall and early winter, it is probable that a portion of the seasonal increase in water level is due to lawn watering in addition to precipitation.
-The water level in this well decreased 0.05 ft during 2010; since monitoring began at this site, water levels have increased 4.7 ft
+The water level in this well decreased 3.28 ft during 2012; since monitoring began at this site, water levels have increased 0.63 ft